+- 1. Discuss safety considerations for towing

+- Conditions

-- 1. Discuss safety considerations for towing - Conditions - Size of towing boat vs. size of boat to be towed - Equipment available - Need for the tow - 2.
-Demonstrate the ability to conduct a stern tow - 3.
-Demonstrate the ability to conduct an alongside tow - 4.
-Demonstrate docking a towed vessel
+- Size of towing boat versus size of boat to be towed

+- Equipment available

+- Need for the tow

+- 2. Demonstrate conducting a stern tow

+- 3. Demonstrate conducting an alongside tow

+- 4. Demonstrate docking a towed vessel

-- 1. What are safety considerations when towing a vessel? - 2.
+- 1. What are the safety considerations for towing a vessel? - 2.
 What are examples of emergency situations that require towing? - 3.
-What are differences between emergency and nonemergency towing?
+What are the differences between emergency and nonemergency towing?